Jake Fraley Player Props: Reds vs. Giants

 Jake Fraley At The Plate

-- Fraley has had at least one RBI in 45.5% of his games this season (35 of 77), with more than one RBI 14 times (18.2%).
-He has also accounted for three or more of his team's runs in five contests.
+- In 44.9% of his games this year, Fraley has had at least one RBI.
+He's picked up more than one in 17.9% and driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.